paladique/Blog/source/_posts/forks-and-git.md

 # Get the latest changes

-If the parent repo is very active, chances are you might be out of sync with it, so let's grab the latest changes `git pull parent` or `git fetch parent` _[difference between pull and fetch](https://stackoverflow.com/questions/292357/what-is-the-difference-between-git-pull-and-git-fetch)_
+If the parent repo is very active, chances are you might be out of sync with it, so let's grab the latest changes:

+`git pull parent` or `git fetch parent` _[difference between pull and fetch](https://stackoverflow.com/questions/292357/what-is-the-difference-between-git-pull-and-git-fetch)_

 This grabs all the history and branches from the parent repo.
 Now that we have recent changes locally let's merge things!